playcanvas/playcanvas-spine/README.md

 ### Editor

 Add the files `lib/playcanvas-spine.3.6.min.js` and `lib/spine.js` to your project.
-Note that a 3.8 version of the library is available too.
+Note that a 3.8 and 4.0 version of the library is available too.

 Create an entity with a script component and add the script `spine` to it.
 Upload your exported spine resources (atlas, skeleton json file, textures) and attach them to the spine script on your entity.